troy-west/arche/README.md

                  :test/select-trade  "SELECT id, asset_basket as \"asset-basket\" FROM trade where id = :id"})
 ```

-Create an arche connection with the cluster and (optional) keyspace, statements, and UDT's.
+Create an arche connection with the cluster and (optional) keyspace, statements, and UDTs.

 ``` clojure
 (require '[troy-west.arche :as arche])